holguinj/puppet-docs/source/puppet/3/reference/ssl_move_me.markdown

 ### Certificate Lifespans

 Each certificate has a period of time for which it is valid; before or after this timespan, the certificate should not be trusted.
-The validity period is assigned by the CA when signing the certificate.
+The validity period is embedded in the certificate's metadata, and is assigned by the CA when signing the certificate.

 When checking a certificate's validity, participants in a PKI should check also ensure that the certificate has not expired.